gizmore/phpgdo/DOCS/GDO7_INSTALLATION.md

     ./gdo_adm.sh install fontawesome

-The ./gdo_adms.sh utility is quite helpful.
+But... the ./gdo_adm.sh utility is quite convinient.

 For example the following command clones and installs a whole website project with around 50 module dependencies.

     ./gdo_adm.sh provide KassiererCard

-An overview of modules is given here.
+An overview of official modules is given by.

     ./gdo_adm.sh modules